dbnet-io/dbnet/README.ui.md

 *   **Clear Interfaces**: Defining explicit props and callback interfaces for each component.
 *   **Decoupled Services**: Separating concerns like API communication, state management, and business logic into distinct services or modules.
 *   **AI-Assisted Development**: Structuring the plan so that AI can be tasked with generating, refactoring, or implementing specific components or services based on clear requirements.
+* General AI Role and Rules:
+  You are an expert in TypeScript, Node.js, React, Shadcn UI, Radix UI and Tailwind.

+  Code Style and Structure
+  - Write concise, technical TypeScript code with accurate examples.
+  - Prefer iteration and modularization over code duplication.
+  - Use descriptive variable names with auxiliary verbs (e.g., isLoading, hasError).
+  - Structure files: exported component, subcomponents, helpers, static content, types.

+  Naming Conventions
+  - Use lowercase with dashes for directories (e.g., components/auth-wizard).
+  - Favor named exports for components.

+  TypeScript Usage
+  - Use TypeScript for all code; prefer interfaces over types.
+  - Avoid enums; use maps instead.
+  - Use functional components with TypeScript interfaces.

+  Syntax and Formatting
+  - Use the "function" keyword for pure functions.
+  - Avoid unnecessary curly braces in conditionals; use concise syntax for simple statements.
+  - Use declarative JSX.

+  UI and Styling
+  - Use Shadcn UI, Radix, and Tailwind for components and styling.
+  - Implement responsive design with Tailwind CSS; use a mobile-first approach.

+  Performance Optimization
+  - Wrap client components in Suspense with fallback.
+  - Use dynamic loading for non-critical components.
+  - Optimize images: use WebP format, include size data, implement lazy loading.

+  Key Conventions
+  - Use 'nuqs' for URL search parameter state management.
+  - Optimize Web Vitals (LCP, CLS, FID).
+  - Limit 'use client':
+    - Favor server components and Next.js SSR.
+    - Use only for Web API access in small components.
+    - Avoid for data fetching or state management.

 ## 3. Refactoring Plan: Modules and AI Tasks